Nationals vs. Phillies Player Props Betting Odds

 Stott Stats

-- Bryson Stott has put up 64 hits with 10 doubles, five home runs and 12 walks.
+- Bryson Stott has recorded 66 hits with 10 doubles, five home runs and 13 walks.
 He has driven in 21 runs with eight stolen bases.

 Stott Recent Games